Who are they?

 No registration or placement fee.
-Hourly prices from £55 per hour, peaking at £90 for tutors who are particularly experienced or sought after, and for undergraduate level tutoring upwards.
-They charge £80 per hour for groups of two for A level, with bigger groups dealt with individually.
+Hourly prices from £70 per hour, peaking at around £90 for tutors who are particularly experienced or sought after, and for undergraduate level tutoring upwards.
+Charges for groups dealt with individually.
 Travel costs are included unless you live outside London.
 Invoices sent to clients at the end of each month in arrears.
-Tutors get paid £30 per hour ‘to start with’, which increases over time, with higher rates for some specialists or very experienced tutors .
+Tutors get paid £30 per hour ‘to start with’, which increases over time, with higher rates for some specialists or very experienced tutors.
 Tutors sign a contract (‘to try to stop people stealing our clients’) and clients agree to T&Cs.
 The usual 24-hour cancellation policy applies, although we were impressed with K&C’s flexibility around this.
 ‘If someone phones up to cancel at 5pm for a tutor session the following morning, we wouldn’t quibble,’ says Nevil.

 Kensington & Chelsea Tutors say

 ‘We want to develop a close relationships with our clients so that we understand their wants and needs and provide them with the tutor that suits them best.
 Our 14 years of experience means we rarely can’t find the right tutor for them.’